Breeze/breeze.github.io/doc-js/server-ajaxadapter.md

 ## Picking an AJAX adapter

 You can configure your app to use any AJAX adapter that has been registered with Breeze.
-Angular applications typically designate the 'angular' AJAX adapter that wraps [Angular's `$http`](https://docs.angularjs.org/api/ng/service/$http) (as described [below](#angular)).
+AngularJS applications typically designate the 'angular' AJAX adapter that wraps [AngularJS's `$http`](https://docs.angularjs.org/api/ng/service/$http) (as described [below](#angular)).

 Breeze core offers two adapters *out of the box* and you can [write your own](#customAdapter).